bittii-com/bittii-doc/README.md

 ## Tokens

-Tokens open up the world of development environment as a code.
+Tokens open up the world of development environment as code.
 First you need to create a tar.gz package with a sturcture that resembles this:

 ```bash
 ├── package.tar.gz